Massive Chord: The Easy Way

 Finally, I’ll boost the highs on the high shelf but only for side information (information that differs between the left and right channels).
 Again, this will support the impression of width.

-After the EQ i’ll add a compressor to modify the dynamic range of the sound.
+After the EQ I’ll add a compressor to modify the dynamic range of the sound.
 With the attack set at 2ms, the compressor will let very abrupt transients through even if they exceed the threshold.
 Since the compressor is placed after the reverb (which is within the synth itself), the sound of the reverb will also be compressed.
 Additionally, with a relatively short release time (50ms), the reverb will rise back to its normal level in the gaps between notes.
 Boosting the gain on the compressor will make the reverb sound even louder compared to the synth.
 This is because the compressor limits dynamic range.
 Without it, there is a larger difference between the level of the reverb tails and the level of the synth.
-Enabling compression reduces the difference and a makes them change together.
+Enabling compression reduces the difference and makes them change together.

 Processing the Bass Layer

 I did not do a lot of effect processing on the bass layer outside of the synth.
 This is because I usually do it to improve the overall mix of a full production.
 The only element to blend the bass with is the chord layer.
 With this in mind, the most logical step was to simply reduce the high’s in the sides where, in the chord layer, they are boosted.
-By using mid-side processing, the synth will retain its mid range content.
+By using mid-side processing, the synth will retain its midrange content.
 Yet it won’t interfere with the high range content in the chord layer.
 This allows the two layers to sit tightly in the mix, without any muddiness.

 There you have it!
 Designing big leads in Massive can be a daunting task at first.
-However, when you get familiar with the features of the synth, you realize that it consists of very simple steps (modules).
+However, when you get familiar with the features of the synth, you realize that it consists of straightforward steps (modules).
 Understanding the signal flow step by step will help you discover and design your own personal pallet of sounds.
 Ultimately, this will help you define your style and artistic vision.